mwood23/devvit-webview-react/README.md

   - Make sure the codebase has been indexed.
 You can also delete and reindex.
 Interesting to see it working.
 - Enable large context
 - Go to models and enable the following (no need for API keys because you are paying):

   - claude-3.5-sonnet: Will require more coaching but can do what you need long as you encourage it.
 A workhorse model.
   - claude-3.7-sonnet: Will give you the entire world and do some crazy stuff.
 It's high agency, but sometimes you need to tell it to slow down and come up with simpler answers.
 Another workhorse.
   - claude-3.7-sonnet-thinking: Great for laying out a project and for thinking through game mechanics.
 Start here normally for big stuff.
   - gpt-4o: I'd compare this model to Mario in MarioKart.
 Mid all around, not spectacular at anything.
 When you need solid, go for it.
-  - o3-mini: Another model great for laying out stuff and thinking.
-Sometimes better than 3.7-sonnet-thinking.
+  - o3-mini: Another model great for describing how stuff works.
+I can't get it to output code so I rarely use it.

 - Go to rules:
   - User rules:
   ```
     - Keep answers concise and direct
     - Prioritize technical details over generic advice
     - If you do not know the answer, say so instead of guessing
+    - Before writing go, think through the problem step by step and describe your plan for what to build in great detail
+    - Leave NO todos, placeholders, or missing pieces
+    - Ensure the code is complete and verify thoroughly
   ```
   -